 How to make a perfect low glycemic soup in 7 easy steps:

-You will need a big saucepan with a lid because low glycemic soups have quite a few ingredients and you want them to fit in the saucepan and not go over the top in the middle of cooking.
-I use a 5 liter/20 cup/5.28 quart stainless steel saucepan and love it.
+You will need a big pot with a lid because low glycemic soups have quite a few ingredients in them, and they should all fit in the pot and not go over the top in the middle of cooking.
+I use a 5 liter/20 cup/5.28 quart stainless steel pot and love it.

 Step 2.
 Choose the Liquids

 It’s always best to use homemade stock, but if you don’t have any on hand, it is fine to use a store-bought kind.
-Just make sure to buy broth without any strange ingredients such as artificial colorings or preservatives.
-You just want to see vegetables and spices on the ingredient list.
+Just make sure to buy broth without any strange ingredients in it, such as artificial colorings or preservatives.
+You want to see only vegetables and spices on the ingredient list.

-When shopping for diced tomatoes, it is always best to buy the ones that come in BPA-free cans.
-They cost just a couple of cents more but are much healthier compared to the regular ones – you really don’t want any unwanted ingredients in your soup.
+When shopping for diced tomatoes, it is always best to buy the ones that come in BPA-free cans or glass jars.
+They cost just a couple of cents more but are much healthier compared to the regular ones – you don’t want any unwanted ingredients in your soup.

 Step 3.
 Choose the Veggies

-An important note – try not to overcook your veggies.
-If you keep your veggies slightly crisp and undercooked, they will taste better and keep more nutrients.
+Try not to overcook your veggies.
+If you keep your veggies slightly crisp and undercooked, they will taste better and retain more nutrients.

 Step 4.
 Choose the Whole Grains